EU turns the screw on Athens before repeat vote

 "Tactically, it makes sense to frame the choice as either you deliver or you're out.
 But in substance, it can't be framed that way because we can't afford to lose Greece."

-If Greece can't stick to its second bailout - having already failed to meet the demands of the first programme agreed two years ago - there will be no third chances, officials insist.
+If Greece can't stick to its second bailout - having already failed to meet the demands of the first program agreed two years ago - there will be no third chances, officials insist.

-"If they cannot implement the programme, they will default," said a third EU source.
+"If they cannot implement the program, they will default," said a third EU source.
 "I just don't see that the politics will be there for creditor states to open their wallets again."

 (Additional reporting by Dina Kyriakidou in Athens; Editing by Paul Taylor and Janet McBride)